marco-travel-companion/marco-legal-docs/privacy-policy.md

 ## 10. Final Provisions

-### a.
-Severability
-If any part of this Privacy Policy is found invalid, the remaining provisions remain unaffected.
+a.
+Severability: If any part of this Privacy Policy is found invalid, the remaining provisions remain unaffected.

-### b.
-Governing Law
-This Privacy Policy is governed by Portuguese law.
+b.
+Governing Law: This Privacy Policy is governed by Portuguese law.
 In the event of a dispute, we encourage you to seek resolution through our customer service via our email [marcotravelcompanion@gmail.com](mailto:marcotravelcompanion@gmail.com) before initiating any legal proceedings.
 If the dispute cannot be resolved amicably, you shall address the exclusive jurisdiction of the courts in Portugal.

 ## 11. Contact us